Altrrx/GLUA_CS_SCRIPTY/README.md

 # GLUA_CS_SCRIPTY
-Warning: BLIGHT.lua might crash your game. run at your own risk
+Warning: serverblight.lua might crash your game. run at your own risk

 Scripts in gmod, for cool stuff, clientside.